PERLPORT(1) Perl Programmers Reference Guide PERLPORT(1)

 use a module (that may internally implement it with platform-specific

-code, but expose a common interface).
+code, but exposes a common interface).

 External Subroutines (XS)